datagrok-ai/public/help/entities/connect/parameterized-queries.md

 # Parameterized Queries

-A parameterized query is a query in a query having one or more parameters.
+A parameterized query is a query with one or more parameters.
 When the query is executed from the UI, a user is prompted to enter parameters.
 It is also possible to run a query programmatically with the specified parameters (see [code snippet](https://public.datagrok.ai/js/samples/data-access/parameterized-query)).